FY 2015

 Implementation Report

-The 13th High School-University Collaborative Education Forum Report Collection 【Click here for details】
+The 13th Forum on Collaborative High School-University Education Report [Click here for details]

-This time, when the theme of the event was "Active Learning (AL"), which has been decided to be introduced in the next Course of Study and is of particular interest among high school teachers, three-quarters of the participants were from high schools, and the total number of participants was about 300, which was much higher than in previous years.
+This year’s seminar was held under the theme of “Active Learning (AL),” which has been decided to be introduced into the next course of study and is of increasing interest among high school teachers, and three-quarters of the participants were high school officials, and the total number of participants was about 300, which was much higher than in previous years.

 kodai_1